BlyatBeauty/DNS-AdBlock/README.md

 In case you didn't know, you can paste multiple adlist links at once into the Adlist group management, which will make your life much easier.

+### The Blocklist Project
+[The Blocklist Project,](https://blocklistproject.github.io/Lists/) mush like firebog.net has a bunch of good adlists, preformatted to work with pretty much every format of DNS adblocker.
+Can't reccomend it enough.

 ### Regular Expressions (RegEx)
 RegEx allows pihole to not just rely on your blocklists but also to automatically block websites as long as they meet certain criteria.
 I don't do coding or anything on a regular basis so if you want a better explanation, find it on youtube or something.